 Tip #2: Be Prepared for COLD Weather

-Unless you’re camping way up in the mountains, the summer months are typically going to be HOT.
+Unless you’re camping way up in the mountains, the summer months will typically be HOT.
 However, nighttime temperatures can dip low quickly.
-Make sure you’re prepared with extra blankets and warm clothing including socks, coats, and hats.
-Body warmers can help to warm extremities quickly.
+Ensure you’re prepared with extra blankets and warm clothing, including socks, coats, and hats.
+Bodywarmers can help to warm extremities quickly.

 Tip #3: Be Prepared for Rain

 Summer can bring about some torrential storms, and if you’re tent camping, lightning and thunder would amount to a no-doubt-get-out situation.
 However, a little rain doesn’t have to end your adventure.
 Pack extra tarps.
 They are affordable, easy to pack, and versatile.

 You could suspend one above your tent for an additional layer of protection from the rain.
 Additionally, they can protect your camping gear and firewood from getting soaked.
 Bring extra trash bags to use as personal ponchos if rain strikes while you’re away from camp.